-The game requires a moderator, who can be thought of as a game master.
-The moderator is not actively participating in the game but narrates the storylines, runs the impact and DRR calculations in the background, and keeps track of time.
+The game requires a moderator, who is not actively participating in the game but narrates the storylines, runs the impact and DRR calculations in the background, and keeps track of time.
 All participants (and the moderator) communicate using an online meeting software such as Teams, Zoom or Skype.
 The game board and players cards are all shown on the MIRO platform, an online whiteboard for visual collaboration (see Fig. 1).
 Actions in the gameplay take place on this game board.
 Additionally, the moderator has access to a calculator tool for keeping track of the score.
-The calculator tool is a series of spreadsheets containing the exposure, hazard, and vulnerability relationships between the disasters.
+This is a series of spreadsheets containing the exposure, hazard and vulnerability relationships between the disasters.
 As the moderator enters the DRR measures selected by the team, summary tables are automatically updated.
 These tables indicate whether the team met the round's objectives, the updated budget for the next round, and the difference in risk with the DRR measures selected to a situation in which no DRR measures would have been taken (in terms of population, building and critical infrastructure impacted).
-During the games played at UR2020 and ETH Zurich, the moderators were part of the research team.
-While the moderators' guidelines and storylines (Supplement I) are self-explanatory, we do recommend moderators to first play the game themselves before moderating the game.